Connect with Student Services

 GMH 307

-As Mental Health Coordinator, Brittany works on all aspects of mental wellness and support, including awareness initiatives, training, group sessions, one-on-one counselling, and connecting students to mental health supports and services.
+As Mental Health Coordinator, Sally works on all aspects of mental wellness and support, including awareness initiatives, training, group sessions, one-on-one counselling, and connecting students to mental health supports and services.

 Carrie-Monteith-Levesque